 Certainly Sea-Doo, Yamaha and Kawasaki also owe their thanks to his invention.

-You can read more about Clayton Jacobsen II here.
+You can read more about Clayton Jacobson II here.